 0609-04 DEFINITIONS

-04.01 Applicable definitions are located in IMC 0612, “Issue Screening,” and supporting technical and program bases are located in IMC 0308, Attachment 3, “Significance Determination Process.”
+04.01 Applicable definitions are located in IMC 0612, “Issue Screening,” and supporting technical and program bases are located in IMC 0308, Attachment 3, “Technical Basis for Significance Determination Process.”

 04.02 Inspection findings are assigned a color representing the safety significance of the finding.
 The following definitions (04.02.a thru 04.02.d) include the quantitative and qualitative descriptions for each color and need to be applied appropriately to each SDP appendix listed at the end of this document.
 The symbol “Δ,” as used in the quantitative SDP appendices that use core damage frequency (CDF) and large early release frequency (LERF) as metrics, refers to the difference between the CDF (or LERF) resulting from the degraded condition(s) caused by deficient licensee performance and the nominal CDF (or LERF) of the facility.
 In other words, the quantitative SDP appendices estimate the increase in risk resulting from a degraded condition(s) caused by deficient licensee performance above a baseline risk profile.
 A graphical representation of the quantitative significance of findings is displayed in Exhibit 1.